d12frosted/elpa-mirror/gnu/notmuch-indicator-readme.txt

 cosmetic, though it helps characterise the resulting counter.

 The value of `notmuch-indicator-args` is a list of plists (property lists).
-Each plist consists of one mandarory property and two optional
+Each plist consists of one mandatory property and two optional
 ones:

 1. The `:terms`, which is required, is a string that holds the